DN-debug/peux-os-sitebuild/src/pages/index.md

           panel.
 Aiming to have a minimal desktop and yet beautiful.

       - title: Beautiful yet Secure
-        content: >+
+        content: >
           POS doesn't only look good.
-Its tied with apps that will help you secure your data and privacy.
+It is tied with apps that will help you secure your data and privacy.
 You can sandbox your applications, do anonymous surfing among many other things.

           OH! btw "FISH" is the default shell.
       - title: Apps & Packages
         content: >
           PACMAN is the default cli package manager along with pamac as an